renovatebot/renovate/readme.md

     --automerge <string>                 What types of upgrades to merge to base branch automatically.
 Values: none, minor or any
     --yarn-cache-folder <string>         Location of yarn cache folder to use.
-Set to empty string to disable --maintain-yarn-lock [boolean]       Keep yarn.lock files updated in base branch --group-name <string>                Human understandable name for the dependency group --group-slug <string>                Slug to use for group (e.g. in branch name).
+Set to empty string to disable --maintain-yarn-lock [boolean]       Keep yarn.lock files updated in base branch --lazy-grouping [boolean]            Use group names only when multiple dependencies upgraded --group-name <string>                Human understandable name for the dependency group --group-slug <string>                Slug to use for group (e.g. in branch name).
 Will be calculated from groupName if null
     --labels <list>                      Labels to add to Pull Request